Frequently Asked Questions

 How will I be billed?
 Can I change plans during the year?

 At the start of each semester, students will be billed for half of the annual cost.
 You may not rollover unused meal credits from one semester to the next.

-The change period for spring 2014 ends on February 13, 2014.
+The change period for fall 2014 ends on September 17, 2014.
 Note that you may not switch to a meal plan with a lower commitment than the minimum required for your class year.

 All changes to the meal plan can be made online.